Purnells

 • Taking out a personal loan of £10,000 or

-• Borrowing £10,000 from Tony's mum or her mum
+• Borrowing £10,000 from family and friends.

 • Settle the costs of the Chartered Surveyors instructed by Purnells who valued the property at £200,000 (in accordance with the definition of "market value" as set out in the Royal Institution of Chartered Surveyors Appraisal & Valuation manual").

-• The balance is retained to pay over to the Official Receiver if Tony files for his bankruptcy or to pay over to a Supervisor if Tony proposes an Individual Voluntary Arrangement (IVA) to his creditors.
+• The balance is retained to pay over to the Official Receiver if Tony files for his bankruptcy or to pay over to a Supervisor if Ben proposes an Individual Voluntary Arrangement (IVA) to his creditors.

 OVERVIEW

-With Purnells help you have got rid of £350,000 of creditors for just £10,000 and the house is now safe for all time.
+With Purnells help you have dealt with £350,000 of creditors for just £10,000 and the house is now safe.

 Don't leave things and then find a month or two down the road that one of your creditors has put a charge on your home for £50,000.
 Remember there is NO CHARGE for a meeting at one of our offices.
 You do not have to lose your home to a bankruptcy trustee.
 You may be able to keep the family home in bankruptcy and even protect that house before being made bankrupt.